hokageCodes/E-commerce-API/README.md

 - dotenv
 - nodemon

+### Stack
+- ReactJS and react-router-dom
+- NodeJs and Express
+- Mongo DB
+- Postman and MongoDB compass for testing and validations

 ## Build Process
 ### Boiler Plate
 - Prepared server and database connection with express and MONGODB